 3 Simple Ways to Report Spam on Google Business Profile

-Note: Google renamed "Google My Business (GMB)" to "Google Business Profiles (GBP)" in November, 2021.
+Note: Google renamed "Google My Business (GMB)" to "Google Business Profiles (GBP)" in November 2021.
 This post has been updated to use the new name.

 Types of Google Business Profile Spam

-GBP spam includes:
+GBP spam can include:

 • Duplicate listings